 He signed with D.C.
 United on January 16, 2007, as a Senior International player, after completing his second stint with Honduran club Olimpia.
-Emílio debuted for United in the 2007 CONCACAF Champions’ Cup against Olimpia, scoring once in Tegucigalpa and twice in the return leg in Washington, DC in United’s 7–3 aggregate win.
+Emílio debuted for D.C.
+United in the 2007 CONCACAF Champions’ Cup against Olimpia.
+He scored once in Tegucigalpa and twice in the return leg in Washington D.C., helping D.C United win 7–3 in aggregate.

 He went on to score a fourth time in three games versus C.D.
 Guadalajara in the opening game of the CONCACAF semi-final.
 At the end of his first season with D.C.
 United, his team received the 2007 MLS Supporters’ Shield, the award for gaining the most points overall in a season.
 In the 2007 MLS season, Emílio had 20 goals and won the MLS Golden Boot award.
-Emílio won the 2007 MLS MVP award on November 14, 2007 and the inaugural MLS Newcomer of the Year Award on November 17, 2007.
+Emílio won the 2007 MLS MVP award on November 14, 2007, and the inaugural MLS Newcomer of the Year Award on November 17, 2007.

+After recovering from a lean start to the 2008 season, Emílio scored his first career MLS hat-trick on June 14 against New York Red Bulls.
+Though not originally signed under the Designated Player Rule, he later received a pay rise taking him over the maximum salary covered by the league, becoming a designated player.
+Emílio received a green card in August 2009 for permanent residency in the United States and counted no longer against DC United’s foreign player limit.
 Emílio rejected a new contract with D.C.
 United that would have seen him sign at a significantly lower salary.
 He later joined former club Rio Branco, but on April 28, 2010, Emilio signed a three-month contract to return to former club D.C.
 United.
-He was released by D.C.
+He later was released by D.C.
 United at the end of this short-term contract.